 The exchange is offering nearly 241 million shares globally, with 10% (24.0572 million shares) for the native public and the remaining 90% (approx. 217 million shares) for international placement.

 The IPO is co-sponsored by JPMorgan Asia and Guotai Junan, signalling confidence from major financial institutions.
-But this is not the end of strong confidence, it's just a start.
+But this strong confidence is only the beginning, with more momentum likely to build ahead.

-A defining feature of the exchnage's IPO is its strong lineup of cornerstone investors, who are subscribing to $584 million worth of shares, representing 37.63% of the total offering.
+A defining feature of the exchange's IPO is its strong lineup of cornerstone investors, who are subscribing to $584 million worth of shares, representing 37.63% of the total offering.
 Participants include:

 UBS AM Singapore, Fidelity Investments, CDH, Xinting Fund, Infini, Space 2 PTE LTD, Zhiyuan, Litong, and Shining Light Grace Limited.